Myrtle Beach Wrongful Death Lawyer

 The immediate aftermath of a person’s death can create enormous emotional strain for the people closest to the victim, but it is important to remember that the statute of limitations for wrongful death claims is not unlimited.
 Family members often need to act quickly in order to preserve their claims.

 Was your loved one killed in any kind of accident caused by another party’s negligence in the Myrtle Beach area?
 Do not wait to retain legal counsel.
 Law Office of William J. Luse can handle all of the required paperwork and court appearances on your behalf so you can take all the time you need to grieve.
-Call (843) 839-4795 or fill out an online contact form to have our Myrtle Beach wrongful death attorney review your case and help you understand all of your legal options during a free consultation.
+Call (843) 839-4795 or fill out an online contact form to have our Myrtle Beach wrongful death attorney review your case and help you understand all of your legal options during a consultation.

 Why Do I Need a Wrongful Death Lawyer?